 cURL Adapter

 The cURL adapter is Rezo’s most protocol-diverse adapter.
-At 3,355 lines, it wraps the curl command-line tool with full programmatic control over 200+ options.
+It wraps the curl command-line tool with full programmatic control over 200+ options.
 It supports HTTP versions from 1.0 through 3.0, 20+ authentication methods, multi-protocol transfers (FTP, SSH, SMTP, TFTP), DNS-over-HTTPS, and comprehensive TLS/SSL configuration.

 import rezo, {